Npretious/HTML-and-CSS-Projects/README.md

 # README
-### This repository holds projects from the HTML and CSS Tech Academy Courses
+### This repository holds projects from HTML and CSS.

 ## Projects
 ### - Space Station Website